GabrielePintus/GabrielePintus.github.io/_posts/2025-06-09-operation-yankee.markdown

 In the second week of March 2025, I finally arrived in New York City.
 I was excited, but also a bit nervous.
 I had never been so far from home, and the only person I even remotely knew, prof. Canziani, wasn’t in the city during my first week there.

+*Looking back, calling it "Operation Yankee" might have been more accurate than I thought!*

 *The story’s not over yet, but I’ll finish this post tomorrow, I'm tired and need to sleep now.*